paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 * what we mean by the middle,
 * how we can use votes to find the middle by simple comparisons,
-* the simplest voting method that finds the middle, and
+* the simplest voting method that finds the middle,
-* the world of voting methods.
+* what a median really is, and
+* how to bring groups together.

 Let's jump right in with an example and some diagrams.